TimAnthonyAlexander/presentation-generator/README.md

 - A presentation title
 - A description of the content you want in the presentation

+Alternatively, use the web interface by navigating to the application in your browser, where you'll see the creation form as shown in the first screenshot.

 #### Command Line Arguments

 ```